bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Sure.
 So I guess today what we do is we take the UTXO set and we kind of summarize it.

 So today we take the UTXO set and for every address we take the top five UTXOs if there are up to five.
 And we also compute its balance.
 And that's the data we do today.

 If you wanted to, say, query the entire UTXO set, that would be slightly bigger than what I outlined, but not that much bigger.

 If you want a sense of the size of the computational cost, maybe the simplest summary would be, you know, for every, yeah, I guess, if you think of the database size, the computational cost is about 300 megabytes per second.
 So what that means is like, if the database is one gig, it takes three CPUs to do this task.

 So the task is fully parallelizable.
 So you can think of computation as just a cost.
 You know, like if you did it with three cores, you know, you would take one second.
 But yeah, it's around 300 megabytes per second.

 Speaker 2: 00:15:15

 I see.
 So the big situation here is that for WasabiWallet, we would want, as like an MVP for us to work, the amounts simply wouldn't be enough.
 Our users, they want proof.
 They want to know that it's connected to block headers that are in the chain with the most proof of work.

 But on top of that, we also need to know that the server isn't in some ways deceiving us.
 For example, just lowering the balances of all the users or just omitting certain UTXOs.
 Block filters do a nice job of this because you're, you know, you're just hoping the server does an accurate job of creating the filters and you're clearing the blocks and you get these entire blocks.

 So the only way that you're going to have an incorrect balance is if the server somehow malleates a filter but there's not really a good, you know, it's kind of a weird, unclear attack vector.

-So how practical would it be to actually get some kind of proofs on top of the balance that you're already producing?
+So how practical would it be to actually get some kind of proof on top of the balance that you're already producing?

 Speaker 1: 00:16:35